 - The Majors offered at this college.

 - What online and distance learning options are available.

-The total number of instructional staff teaching the 677 undergraduate students at Cincinnati Christian University is 106.
+The total number of instructional staff teaching the 735 undergraduate students at Cincinnati Christian University is 84.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 13 to 1 which makes Cincinnati Christian University better than the typical college regarding instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 18 to 1 which places Cincinnati Christian University among the worst concerning instructional attention.

 The Most Popular Majors Students Choose

 Cincinnati Christian University offers 23 distinct undergraduate degrees, concentrated into 18 majors within 10 broad fields of study.
 Across all fields of study, Cincinnati Christian University awarded 120 undergraduate degrees in 2016 - 2017.

 Additional Questions to Ask